Mastering the 'cat' Command in Unix/Linux (with examples)

 Explanation:

-• /dev/tty12: The input terminal device.
+• /dev/tty12: Represents the input source, which in this case is a terminal device.

-Use case 5: Write stdin to a file
+Use Case 5: Write stdin to a file

 Code: